Hawkchurch

 According to the 2011 Census, there were 271 males and 282 females living in the parish.

 Occupation Trends: Over the course of history, due its location and size, the parish has centred its income around agriculture, with this field being the leading occupation.
-This fact has remained the same however in modern days, agriculture has had to compete with the surge in a now thriving tourist industry due to the locations scenic views.
+This fact has remained the same however in modern days, agriculture has had to compete with the surge in a now thriving tourist industry due to the location's scenic views.
 According to the 2011 Census, there were 256 people aged 16 to 74 in employment with full-time employment being slightly higher than part-time employment in the tables.

 Religion in Hawkchurch: Christianity is the most prominent religion in the parish with 373 out of 553 identifying as Christian, and 123 people identifying as non religious by 2011.

 Solar panel installation controversy: In November 2015, residents of a west Dorset valley had joined forces to protest against proposals for a solar farm they had labelled an “environmental disaster waiting to happen”.

 Villagers from Thorncombe and Hawkchurch had combined to launch the Stop Sadborow Solar, which would have seen the installation of solar panels on a 43.5 acre site near Gashay Farm in Hawkchurch, on the Dorset-Devon border.

 The application was lodged with West Dorset District Council by developers British Solar Renewables, and now villagers have slammed the proposals and are calling on the district council to refuse the application, due to the area's landscape and popularity with tourists.

 Hawkchurch's first community shop: In June 2014, Hawkchurch residents turned out in force for the official opening of their new community shop.

 The volunteer-run store had been set up in a portable cabin on land near the village hall – with plans for a purpose-built structure once it was established.

 County Councillor Andrew Moulding cut a ribbon to declare the new venture up and running following a two-year campaign.